 In all cases it seems really difficult to understand how the Incas could make ocean sailing if they couldn't combat the ShipWorm.
 I cant imagine how they could sail out on a year long voyage under their later sovereign Inca Tupac Yupanqui and his army, if the risk was to lose 25 % or more of their rafts during a voyage of first few months.
 That sound for me more as a hostile plan to provoke a shipwreck.

-ANY RAFT HAS TO BE PROTECTED AGAINST TEREDO NAVALIS
+Conclusion: ANY WOODEN RAFT HAS TO BE PROTECTED AGAINST TEREDO NAVALIS

 Today we probably would kill infesting animals with chemical materials.
 Nevertheless the Archaeological task is to find at least one way of which the old South Americans could have protected their rafts under their month-long sailings.